syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Merge%20PDFs/Import-pages-from-multiple-documents-and-arrange-pages/).

 ## Best practices

 Merging multiple large PDF documents can lead to high runtime memory.
 So, you can split the documents into multiple documents and later you can merge.
 This method avoids the extensive memory usage and increases the performance.